christianalfoni/EmptyBox/cerebral/markdown/routing.md

 `npm install cerebral-router`

+A demo can be found at [this repo](https://github.com/christianalfoni/cerebral-router-demo).

 ### How to use

 The Cerebral router binds urls to signals.
 This gives you a flexible approach to what your urls should represent in your application.
 You might be surprised that the router does not affect your UI layer at all.
 Lets take a look.